Ranjan1501/Ranjan1501/README.md

 <br />

 ### About Me 🚀
-🌱 I’m a Full stack developer with specilization in MERN Stack. </br>
+🌱 Full stack developer with specialization in MERN Stack. </br>
-👨‍💻  I am dedicated, committed and persistant about Web Develpemnt, I enjoy learning new things.
-I am currenlty looking for an opportunity to learn and grow more as full Stack Web Developer </br>
+👨‍💻 Dedicated, Committed and Persistent about Web Develpemnt, I enjoy learning new things.
+I am currently looking for an opportunity to learn and grow more as Full Stack Web Developer </br>

 ### Tech-Skills 👨‍💻